Student Handbook: Section 4: Residential Living Policies

 - Underage students may not be in the presence of alcoholic beverages.
 The only exception is an underage resident who lives with students of legal drinking age, may be in the presence of alcohol in their assigned apartment.
 The underage person may not consume or possess alcohol.
 Once guests (anyone not residing in said apartment) over the age of 21 enter an apartment where alcohol is present, NO students under the age of 21 (including residents of that apartment) may be present.

-- The amount of alcohol permitted by each resident over the age of 21 in an apartment are as follows (all other forms of alcohol are prohibited):
+- The amount of alcohol permitted by each resident who is the age of 21 or older in an apartment is (all other forms of alcohol are prohibited):

 - Six 12-ounce cans or six 12-ounce bottles of beer; or